Here are a few simple steps you can take to help you get the most out of your visit and make it an enjoyable and rewarding experience.

 The best place to start is by making sure you’re well-prepared.
 This means creating a checklist, mental or otherwise, of things to do before setting off for the bridal boutique.

-Make sure you leave with plenty of time to spare so that you don’t feel pressured or hurried before you even arrive.
-Allow plenty of time for your journey too especially if you’re visiting an unfamiliar town.
+Make sure you leave with plenty of time to spare so that you don’t feel pressured or hurried before you even arrive and especially if you’re visiting an unfamiliar town.
 Nothing is worse than turning up for a bridal appointment hot, bothered and breathless.

 In an ideal world, choosing a wedding dress would always be a total blast and, indeed, that’s how it is for many brides.
 But in the real world there’s always the potential for things to stop that happening.
 So try and be as relaxed as you can.
 Make an effort to ‘go with the flow’ and above all, be open-minded.
 This will increase the likelihood of you having an enjoyable experience as well improving the chances of finding your dream gown.

-Take along any pictures you’ve collected from bridal magazines or printed out from websites of dress designs that really appeal to you and inspire you.
-This will give your bridal consultant a good idea of where to start with the type of gown styles you have in mind.
+Take along any pictures you’ve collected from bridal magazines or saved to your phone of dress designs that really appeal to you and inspire you.
+This will give your bridal consultant a good idea of where to start with the type of gown styles you have in mind and would like to try.

 If you already have your bridal shoes, take them with you.
 If you don’t have your shoes but you have a favourite pair that you’d like to match the heel height against, it’s a good idea to take those instead.
 Alternatively, most bridal stores will have shoes available that you can try on during your try-on session so dont be afraid to ask.